uis-se-capstone-fall2021-2/chess/scope.md

 - A User may play against another User
 - A User can view their game history
 - Hovering a game piece in the UI will show potential paths of movement
+- "Mini game" where the board is set up so that checkmake is possible in X number of moves.
+If User does not checkmate in X moves the board is reset to original position, if User wins they can choose to play again.

 ## Implementation